Ik-cyber/monkey-go/docs/explanation.md

 * `object/object.go`
 * `object/environment.go`

-You don’t have a *separate* semantic analysis pass like a classical compiler.
+I don’t have a separate semantic analysis pass like a classical compiler.
 Instead, semantics are enforced during evaluation:

 * Undefined variables → detected via `Environment`
 * Type mismatches → detected during evaluation
 * Invalid operations → runtime semantic errors

-This is normal for interpreters.
+This is normal for an interpreter.

 ---

 **4. Code Optimization (Machine-independent)**
 **Not present (explicitly).**

-You do not have an optimization pass like:
+I don’t have an optimization pass like:

 * constant folding
 * dead code elimination
 * algebraic simplification

-That said, some *implicit* optimization may occur if evaluation short-circuits expressions, but that’s incidental, not a designed phase.
+Some implicit optimization may occur if evaluation short-circuits expressions, but that’s incidental, not a designed phase.

 ---